 When and where the event was to take place, George said, was as yet unknown.
 He told me that several people, including two priests, had expressed readiness.
 He was adding my name to the list.

 My next stop happened to be Milwaukee where Dan Berrigan and I had both agreed to speak at a conference of Franciscan teaching nuns.
 For the several days we were there, we stayed at Casa Maria, the local Catholic Worker house of hospitality.
 Our hosts were Michael and Nettie Cullen.
 Michael was an enthusiastic Irishman, with a brogue thick as potato soup, while Nettie was, with her mid-western accent and practical manner, as American as pumpkin pie.

 On our second night at Casa Maria, Dan and I found ourselves drinking beer in a crowded kitchen in which several of those present, Michael among them, made clear they were eager to follow the Catonsville example.
-All Milwaukee’s nine draft boards were conveniently located in adjacent offices on the first floor of a downtown office building in front of which was a small park dedicated to America’s war dead.
+All Milwaukee’s nine draft boards were conveniently located in adjacent offices on the second floor of a downtown office building in front of which was a small park dedicated to America’s war dead.
 It was, Michael pointed out, “the ideal spot for burning draft files.”

 George Mische’s list had quickly enlarged.
 The next step was a weekend gathering of the twenty or so potential volunteers on August 23-25 at St. Paul’s Abbey, a monastery in northwest New Jersey.
 Paul Mayer, coordinator of the Catonsville Nine Defense Committee, made the arrangements.
 The gathering was shaped liked a retreat, with Mass each morning and a period of Bible study later in the day.
 In addition there were sessions at which we got to know each other, discuss our motives and backgrounds, and to make decisions about who would take part in the action, who would form a support team, and which of several cities being considered should be chosen.